cgogn/cgogn.github.io/index.md

 };
 ```

-The `Cell<Orbit>` template class stores a Dart.
+The `Cell<Orbit>` template class stores a Dart that is publicly available as a `dart` property.
 These cell types can actually be seen as orbit-typed Darts.

 A combinatorial map is composed of a Dart container and a container for each of the orbits defined in the above enumeration.
 These containers can be used to store the attributes associated to the cells of each embedded orbit.
 Containers corresponding to non-embedded orbits will remain unused during the lifetime of the map.